tlienart/LiveServer.jl/README.md

 ## Usage

 The main function `LiveServer` exports is `serve` which starts listening to the current folder and makes its content available to a browser.
-The following code creates an example directory and displays its content in a browser:
+The following code creates an example directory and serves it:

 ```julia
 julia> using LiveServer